Critical care video consults

 Do I need to download an app to use GoodSAM?

-Why would someone initiate a critical care video consult?
+Why would someone initiate a STARS Virtual Care consult?

 Who can I contact for more information about this program?